 1) Is larger font ADA compliant?

 The short answer is yes.
-To achieve compliance, a larger font is required on all ADA signage.
-However, it’s important to highlight that the size of the font should be between 5/8 and 2 inches.
+A larger font is required on all ADA signage to achieve compliance.
+However, it’s important to highlight that the font size for raised characters should be between 5/8 and 2 inches.

 2) Does all text have to be sans serif?

 Under 703.2.3 of the 2010 ADA Standards for Accessible Design, all important text on signage (such as the name of the room being identified by the sign) must be sans serif with no italics or overly decorative lettering.
 However, if a business desires to add a logo containing a unique font, this is acceptable.

 3) Do the above rules apply to all types of ADA signage?

 As noted previously, the rules above are specific to raised characters on identification signage.
 Most of the requirements, including line spacing and proportions, also apply to visual characters on directional and informational signs.
 But there are some differences.

 Here are some additional guidelines for visual characters:

 - Visual characters can be in uppercase, lowercase, or a mix.